andimeier/sudokusolver/README.md

 * the tool has no notion of a "standard Sudoku"
 * Sudokus can basically have any number of numbers.
 A standard Sudoku has 9 numbers, but the solver does not care.
 Sudokus with a lower or higher number of different candidates are implicitly supported.
-* X-Sudokus, "Squigglies" and "Color Sudokus" are supported.
+* X-Sudokus, "Jigsaw Sudokus" (with irregular shaped containers) and "Color Sudokus" are supported.
 * new strategies can be added easily

-The internal structures for rows, columns and boxes are nothing more than specializations of a generic construct named "container".
+The internal structures for e.g. rows, columns and boxes are nothing more than specializations of a generic construct named "container".
 Thus, a container is just a set of fields on the Sudoku board which contains each number exactly once.
 Common examples of a container are:

 * a row
 * a column